aggelasdinou/ai-ethics/guide.md

 5. Spair, R. (2023).
 "The Ethics of AI Surveillance: Balancing Security and Privacy".
 6. Pallardy, C (2023).
 "The proliferation of artificial intelligence comes with big questions about data privacy and risk". *Information Week*.
 7. Pinto, T. (2023) Ai Principles, Artificial Intelligence Act.
 8. UNESCO.
 (2023).
-"Recommendation on the Ethics of Artificial Intelligence: key facts"
+"Recommendation on the Ethics of Artificial Intelligence: key facts".
 9. Staff, C. (2024).
-AI Ethics: What It Is and Why It Matters.
+"AI Ethics: What It Is and Why It Matters."
+10. Europeian commission.
+(2021).
+"Ethics Guidelines for Trustworthy AI".